BabaSanfour/Coord2Region/CONTRIBUTING.md

 ## Development environment

-Install the package with its development extras (after the requirements files are removed):
+Install the package with its development extras:

 ```bash
 pip install .[dev]